Tony Hoare, inventor of the

 2

-| Optional<User> result = service.find( "id" ); Optional<Optional<String>> middleName = result.map(User::getMiddleName); |
+Optional<Optional<String>> middleName = result.map(User::getMiddleName);

 1

-| String middleName = result.flatMap(User::getMiddleName).orElse( "Ada" ); |
+String middleName = result.flatMap(User::getMiddleName).orElse("Ada");

-, just think of all those cats stuck in their nested boxes:
+So next time you can’t remember the semantics of flatMap, just think of all those cats stuck in their nested boxes:

 0 comments: